bridge-codes/bridge/www/docs/errors.md

 ## Throw an error

 If you throw an error within a handler, it will send a JSON response to the client with a status code of 500.
 Similarly, an unexpected error in the resolve function of a handler will also result in a 500 response to the client.
-The client will not receive information about the cause of the error, which can be handled in **[Bridge's `errorHandler` function](error_handling)**.
+The client will not receive information about the cause of the error, which can be handled in Bridge's `errorHandler` function.

 For example, this endpoint: